How to Become a Pain Management Nurse (RN-BC)

 What is the Job Outlook for Pain Management Nurses?

 The Bureau of Labor Statistics does not provide any specific data pertaining to the job outlook of Pain Management Nurses.
-However, it does project that employment of Registered Nurses as a whole will grow 9% through 2030.
+However, it does project that the employment of Registered Nurses as a whole will grow by 9% through 2030.
 As employment grows for all Registered Nurses, RNs who specialize in pain management will most likely have a greater job outlook than those without certification.

 Pain Management Nursing Career

 Are you ready to start your career as a Pain Management Nurse?

 Becoming a Pain Management Nurse requires commitment and patience.
 You’ll have to spend time working as an RN before you can apply to earn your pain management certification.
 However, once you’ve put the time and effort in, earning that certification will allow you to maximize your earning potential as a nurse.
 You’ll also find yourself having greater responsibilities at your job, which for many can be very rewarding.
 If you’re looking to become a Pain Management Nurse, you can start by earning your BSN degree at Provo College.